8base/old-documentation/8base-console/platform-tools/users.md

 ```

 ### Team Members
-When a Team Member gets invited to a workspace, two seperate user records are created for them.
+When a Team Member is invited to a workspace, two seperate user records are created for them.
 The first record is their *Team Member Record* and the second is their *App User Record*.

 This is an important distinction to be understood.
 The roles that get added to the *Team Member User* record determine which permissions the developer has within the Management Console.
 The permissions that get added to the *App User Record* determine which permissions the developer has within the **application being built**.